jaydeepamcodr/liasonpay-docs/docs/interactive-tools/postman-collection.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Download Postman Collection
+# Postman Collection

 The LiasonPay Postman Collection provides a comprehensive set of pre-configured API requests that you can use to test and explore our API.
 This page explains how to download and use the collection in Postman.